terlar/gptel-autocomplete/README.md

 I found the following techniques yielded good results:
 - Ask for the response to be contained within backtick code blocks.
 Chat models *really* don't like returning code on its own.
-- Have the response include the current line being completed (the prefix is stripped out in post processing).
+- Have the response include the current line being completed (this is then stripped out in post-processing).
 Chat models *really* don't like sending incomplete lines of code.
 - Include markers surrounding the line to be completed, to make it clear to the model that code should not be generated outside of this section.
 Also ask for the reponse to include these markers, which helps reinforce that this is the only region that should be modified.
 - Include an explicit cursor marker.
 - Provide explicit examples of bad output in the system prompt.